The Pain of Giving It Back

 Nobody decides to anchor to the peak.
 It just happens.

-When your portfolio crosses a new high, something clicks.
-You start spending those gains in your head.
+Your portfolio crosses a new high, something clicks, and you start spending those gains in your head.
 You imagine the updated version of your life.
-You feel a quiet sense of arrival.
+Maybe you price out the kitchen renovation or start thinking about the next car differently.
+There's a quiet sense of arrival.

 The problem compounds with scale

-When you are early in your career, losses sting.
-When you have a larger balance sheet, they hit differently.
+When you're early in your career, losses sting.
+Larger balance sheets hit differently.

 A 15% drawdown on seven figures changes what you think is possible.
-It creates friction in conversations you did not expect.
-It shifts how you see yourself.
+It creates friction in conversations you didn't expect, shifts how you see yourself in ways that have nothing to do with spreadsheets.
+You can be financially secure and still hate this.
+That doesn't make you irrational.
+Money carries emotional weight whether we acknowledge it or not.

 A hedge is partly behavioral infrastructure

-If a small annual cost means you stay invested through a moment where you would have otherwise capitulated, that cost might be the most valuable line item in your portfolio.
+If a small annual cost means you stay invested through a moment where you would've otherwise capitulated, that cost might be the most valuable line item in your portfolio.
+Call it behavioral insurance, call it regret minimization.
+Whatever you want.

 The tradeoff is real